miketoth/toth-games/content/posts/generating-cards.md

 ### Import decks to Tabletop Simulator

 [Tabletop simulator](https://store.steampowered.com/app/286160/Tabletop_Simulator/) is a flexible tool for defining and playing your game online.
+Here's a [video tutorial](https://www.youtube.com/watch?v=SwxPE5V-nRA) to get started, and the [official docs](https://kb.tabletopsimulator.com/) are helpful as well.

 First we need to point Tabletop Simulator at the save file where we will build the game.